pupilfirst/playbook/federal-bank-current-account.md

 To open a Zero Balance Current Account with Federal Bank, the startup should ensure the following documents are in order:

+*
-•	Permanent Account Number (PAN) Card in the name of the startup.
+Permanent Account Number (PAN) Card in the name of the startup.
-(For details on how to apply a PAN card for the partnership firm you may check out - http://goo.gl/vUXLpx)
+(The detailed process is explained [here](http://goo.gl/vUXLpx))

+*
-•	KYC (Know Your Customer) documents of all authorized partners and beneficial owner including individual PAN card.
+KYC (Know Your Customer) documents of all authorized partners and beneficial owner including individual PAN card.

 Note: KYC documents could be one of the following - Passport/Aadhar Card/Driving License/Voters Identity Card

+*
-•	Copy of partnership deed signed by the co founders.
+Copy of partnership deed signed by the co founders.

+*
-•	Partnership letter in the latest prescribed format - C231 (https://goo.gl/SMBi6i) signed by all the partners in their individual capacity.
+Partnership letter in the latest  [prescribed format - C231](https://goo.gl/SMBi6i)signed by all the partners in their individual capacity.

+*
-•	Telephone / utility bill/license in the name of firm.
+Telephone / utility bill/license in the name of firm.
 If any of the documents is in the name of the partners, address in the document should match with that of the firm.

 ## For Help